leandroberetta/right-lyrics/README.md

   hitsServiceReplicas: 1
 ```

-The CR can be created as follows:
+The CustomResource can be created as follows:

 ```bash
 oc create -f ./operator/deploy/crds/veicot_v1_rightlyrics_cr.yaml -n right-lyrics
 ```

-Finally the Operator watches this CR and creates the application.

-## Contributing

-Everyone is invited to contribute, if you are interested please visit the [contributing](CONTRIBUTING.md) section.
+Finally, the Operator will create the application based on the CustomResource.